jmesters/jmesters.github.io/_pages/about.md

 Who knows where this blog will go?
 Follow me and we shall see together.

 I'm passionate about travels in general and Asia in particular.
-A bit of an aviation geek on the side too.
+I'm a bit of an aviation geek on the side too.